MAGNUM™ 3416SC powers Toyota's new crossover model

 The crossover's styling by Toyota’s California design studio is very near to the design of a concept car previously presented.
 The dynamic look of the C-HR is seen as a novelty compared to Toyota's usual car designs.

-MAGNUM™ 3416SC ABS Resin is the material of choice for four exterior applications in the new Toyota C-HR such as the B-pillar trims, the upper part of the rooftail spoiler, the outer garnish of the liftgate above the license plate, and the baby-spoiler on top of this garnish.
+MAGNUM™ 3416SC ABS Resin is the material of choice for four exterior applications in the new Toyota C-HR such as the B-pillar trims, the upper part of the rooftail spoiler, the outer garnish of the liftgate above the license plate, and the mini spoiler on top of this garnish.

 The parts are produced by Farplas in Turkey in a light gray color using a local 3% masterbatch.
 The upper part of the skeletal rooftail spoiler is injection-molded by TMMT in Sakarya, Turkey, using MAGNUM™ 3416SC and Trinseo's black masterbatch Styrenic CC 2% 39058.
 Finally, all the parts are painted by TMMT.